zenxr/RPG-Manager/README.md

 * Enter the directory and run `npm install` to install dependencies.

 ## Running
-Ensure mongodb is running, then `npm start` in terminal
+Utilizing npm, the project is set up to run in one of two ways:

+* `npm start` starts the server for deployment purposes
+* `npm run start-dev` starts the server in a reloadable state where the server is reloaded upon changes.

 ## Project Structure